 Still busy as hell…but still ended up watching Violet Evergarden.
-I will pay for this later.
 I don’t think I was as wowed by this episode as the first, but this was definitely still a solid episode.

 - Emerging feminism!
-Violet Evergarden does seem to reflect many historical truths.
-Taking all into account, this would be something like…the late 19th century??
+Taking all into account, this would be something like…the late 19th century?

 - Benedict continues to be cute.
-I expected him to be more embittered after being rejected so many times, but he’s a purer soul than I thought.
+I expected him to be more embittered after being rejected so many times, but he’s a gooder soul than I thought.

 - The way Claudia got his name was certainly…kind of sad.

 - I do ship this pair though – they’re like the parents.
 I always ship the “parents” in an anime with a large cast (though I’m not sure how large this cast would be).
 The wise people who observe and protect at a distance and are cute together in private.
 Well, this scene was more like harassment, but we get some insight into their relationship at the end of the episode.